Input the stream,

 Live switch between encoded content

-Please note that this requires a solid knowledge of media codecs, containers and ffmpeg bitstream filters.
-Different input and output containers store codec binary data in different ways and those are not always compatible.
-This requires the use of bitstream filters to adapt the binary data and, it’s possible some new filters will need to be written to support more combinations of input/output and codecs.
+This requires solid knowledge of media codecs, containers, and ffmpeg bitstream filters.
+Different containers store codec binary data in incompatible ways, requiring bitstream filters to adapt the data.
+Additional filters may need to be written to support more input/output and codec combinations.

-Here’s a use case that has been tested: live switch between a playlist of mp4 files and a rtmp flv input:
+Here is a tested use case: live switch between a playlist of MP4 files and an RTMP FLV input:

 s1 = input.rtmp(listen=false, "rtmp://....")